Azure-Samples/cargotracker-liberty-aks/README.md

 curl -X POST -d "@data.json" -H "Content-Type: application/json" ${CARGO_TRACKER_URL}rest/handling/reports
 ```

+The above request causes an error with message like "Error 500: java.time.format.DateTimeParseException: Text &#39;02/01/2024 08:04:49&#39; could not be parsed at index 16".

 #### Start monitoring Cargo Tracker in Application Insights

 Open the Application Insights and start monitoring Cargo Tracker.
 You can find the Application Insights in the same Resource Group where you created deployments using Bicep templates.